-Numerous ORV contacts were made on a daily basis to help inform and educate the ORV users about National Seashore regulations and appropriate use of the ORV corridor.
+Numerous ORV contacts were made daily to help inform and educate the ORV users about National Seashore regulations and appropriate use of the ORV corridor.
 Enforcement actions continued to be one tool of a multi-pronged approach in this education effort.
-There were a total of 44 violation notices issued to ORV visitors in 2018, up from 35 issued during the 2017 season.
-There was a significant increase to contacts for failure to possess an over sand permit.
-Many of these violations occurred on the Pole Line Road access, additional signage was added to the entrance to discourage visitors from entering.
+There were a total of 24 violation notices issued to ORV visitors in 2019, down from 44 issued during the 2018 season.
+Many of these violations occurred on the Pole Line Road access; additional signage was added to the entrance to discourage unauthorized visitors from entering.

-During 2018 there were a total of 44 violation notices issued, 35 were for failure to possess an ORV permit, which was an increase from 2017.
-Warning notices increased from 18 in 2017 to 30 in 2018.
-The two charts below show citations and written warnings issued to visitors on the ORV corridor in 2018.
+During 2019 there were a total of 24 violation notices issued, 12 were for failure to possess an ORV permit, which was a decrease from 2018.
+This means half of the violation notices were issued to the 4,015 ORV users that purchased a permit.
+Warning notices remained steady with 32 in 2019 to 31 in 2018.
+The two charts below show citations and warnings issued to visitors on the ORV corridor in 2019.
+Note: Fluctuations in law enforcement staffing, patrol trends, and length of time corridor is closed each season may be a factor in the number of violations and warnings issued year to year.